-Starting in Tokyo, and with our expert guides you’ll get the inside track on the very best that Tokyo has to offer.
+Starting in Tokyo, and with our expert guides, you’ll get the inside track on the very best that Tokyo has to offer.
 One of our all-time favourite destinations, this city combines the thrilling vibe of the present with the beautiful traditions of the past.
-For a gentle introduction to the land of the rising sun, your trip begins with a four nights stay at the sky-high Aman, a luxury urban treat and a perfect start to your Japanese adventure.
+For a gentle introduction to the land of the rising sun, your trip begins with a four-night stay at the sky-high Aman, a luxury urban treat and a perfect start to your Japanese adventure.

 Inside the Sumo Stables

 On your first day, you’ll be met by our sumo specialist and taken off to visit a sumo stable, where you’ll be able to watch the wrestlers undergoing their morning training.
 This unique experience allows you to get behind the scenes and truly understand this iconic sport that’s steeped in tradition.
 For insight like no other, we’ll arrange for your guide to be the premier English language sumo reporter in Japan and a former wrestler himself.
 His insider access gives you the chance to really get up close and personal and will include the opportunity to chat with the wrestlers and even have a photo taken with them.Read more